natelalor/SalvationSuppers/README.md

-# Shoutout
+# Showing Gratitude
-Thank you to Nick Gambill, who lead this project and created an opportunity for us to get involved with our community.
+Thank you to Nick Gambill, who lead this project and created an opportunity for us to get involved within our community.